duckduckgo/duckduckhack-docs/duckduckhack/submitting/pull-request.md

 The following are step-by-step instructions for submitting your changes as a pull request.

+*If this is your first time using Git and GitHub, we've created an [overview of using Git](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/resources/git-workflow.html) to contribute to DuckDuckHack, which culminates in a Pull Request.*

 ## Committing Your Changes

 The first step is to commit your changes to your local repository. *If you've already done this, you can skip to [submitting a pull request](#submitting-a-pull-request), below.*